TO-autonomy/CARLA-vehicle-simulation/README.md

 sh run_simulation.sh custom_scenario.toml
 ```

-The simulation will use your custom configuration and save the generated sensor data accordingly.
+The simulation will use your custom configuration and generate sensor data for that scenario.

 ### Recording-based Simulation